gregv/how-to-be-an-effective-leader/README.md

 I try to be the best person that I can be - daily.
 I am not good at everything, in fact, I can only claim to be an expert eater of food and drinker of coffee and beer.

+This is meant to be a unique and raw perspective on leadership.
+It is crafted after both observing leaders that I admire, and trying to replicate that for myself.
+I tried my best to write something that you've hopefully never read anywhere else.

 # Make, Teach, Learn
 _In that order, every day._
 Managers are transportation mediums for direction.
 Leaders realize direction into outcomes into results.